 Ingredients needed 🧾

-- Spices and herbs - Mustard seeds, green chilies, dried red chilies, curry leaves, cilantro, and turmeric powder.
+Spices and Herbs — You’ll need mustard seeds, green chilies, dried red chilies, fresh curry leaves, cilantro, gluten-free asafoetida, and turmeric powder.
+These simple spices bring authentic South Indian flavors to the Lemon Basmati Rice.

 How to make it 🔪